Technical preview for Configuration Manager

 Applies to: System Center Configuration Manager (Technical Preview)

-Welcome to the System Center Configuration Manager Technical Preview.
-This article provides details about the evolving preview release that introduces new functionality and capabilities we are working on.
-Each version of the technical preview introduces new features that are not included in the current branch of Configuration Manager at the time the technical preview version is made available.
-These features might eventually be included in an update to the current branch release, but before we finalize the features and add them, we want you to have a chance to try them out and give us feedback.
+This article provides details about the monthly technical preview branch of Configuration Manager.
+The technical preview introduces new functionality that Microsoft is working on.
+It introduces new features that aren't yet included in the current branch of Configuration Manager.
+These features might eventually be included in an update to the current branch.
+Before we finalize the features, we want you to try them out and give us feedback.

-Because this is a technical preview, details and functionality are subject to change.
+Because this release is a technical preview, details and functionality are subject to change.

-For information about what's new in the current branch of Configuration Manager, see What's new in System Center Configuration Manager.
+For information about what's new in the current branch of Configuration Manager, see What's new in Configuration Manager incremental versions.

-The Technical Preview is licensed for use only in a lab environment.
-Microsoft may not provide support services and certain features may not be available in the Preview software.
-Additionally, the Preview software may have reduced or different security, privacy, accessibility, availability, and reliability standards relative to commercially provided software.
+The technical preview is licensed for use only in a lab environment.
+Microsoft may not provide support services and certain features may not be available in technical previews.
+Additionally, technical preview software may have reduced or different security, privacy, accessibility, availability, and reliability standards relative to commercially provided software.

-For most product prerequisites, use the information in the Supported configurations for System Center Configuration Manager.
-The following exceptions apply to the Technical Preview releases:
+For most product prerequisites, use the information in the Supported configurations.
+The following exceptions apply to the technical preview branch:

-Each install remains active for 90 days before it becomes inactive.
+Each install is active for 90 days before it becomes inactive.

 English is the only language supported.

-By default, when you use the technical preview, the service connection point installs to online mode.
-It does not support changing to offline mode.
+The service connection point installs to online mode.
+It doesn't support offline mode.

 The separate articles for each specific version of the technical preview include additional limitations or requirements, as applicable.

-There is no support for migration to or from this preview build.
+There's no support for updating to current branch from this preview branch.

-There is no support for upgrade to a production build (current branch) from this preview build.
-However, when updates are available for a preview version, you can find and install them from the Updates and Servicing node of the Configuration Manager console.
-For a video of the in-console upgrade process, see Installing ConfigMgr Update Packages on youtube.com.
+When updates are available for a preview version, you still find and install them from the Updates and Servicing node of the Configuration Manager console.
+For a video of the in-console upgrade process, see Installing Configuration Manager update packages on youtube.com.

-- Only a stand-alone primary site is supported.
-There is no support for a central administration site, multiple primary sites, or secondary sites.
+It only supports a standalone primary site.
+There's no support for a central administration site, multiple primary sites, or secondary sites.

-Only the following versions of SQL Server are supported:
+It only supports the following versions of SQL Server: